takemoto-ryo/HBS-Literature/readme.md

 # Hash Based Signatures (HBS): Literature

+This repository contains a literature surveyr about Hash-based cryptography.

 * A Fast Hash Tree Generator For Merkle Signature Scheme
 * A Server-assisted Hash-based Signature Scheme
 * Analysis Of A Proposed Hash-based Signature Standard